When Nobel Laureate Richard Thaler gave his students their grades, the average score was a 96. Out of 137, that is.

 Anchoring and framing represent two other powerful deviations from rational calculation in the human mind.
 While traditional economics supposes our assessments of value and price are relatively static, countless studies demonstrate the power of context to inform our judgments.

 Anchoring refers to our habit of relying too heavily on the first piece of information we receive.
-In an ongoing string of interactions, this initial impression sets the tone for how subsequent data are interpreted.
+In an ongoing string of interactions, this initial impression sets the tone for interpreting subsequent data.

 Good salespeople understand this phenomenon well: Car dealerships suggest a sky-high initial price, then let the consumer talk them down.
 The final offer is likely more than the car is worth, but it still feels like a steal in relation to the initial anchor.

-For brands in virtually any industry, these principles offer much power and responsibility.
-How can businesses employ framing and anchoring effectively – to explain rather than exploit?
+These principles offer much power and responsibility for brands in virtually any industry.
+How can businesses employ framing and anchoring effectively to explain rather than exploit?

 Social Norms